rikp777/fitapp/README.md

   - Boss Battles train against a knight
   - Gifting / Sharing share cool items or schema's
   - Voting exercise
   - The difficulty should grow incrementally and should have random easy days

+  - Live: when doing a workout with friend your friend should be able see updates and finised workout instantly (websocket)
 - Exercise:
   - Layout data structure
     ``` json